 Directional broadcast channel(D-BCH) are composed of Directional System information(D-SICH) and Directional STA initial access(D-RACH).
 The period of D-BCH can be detected by STA based on the preamble of D-BCH.

 The directional system information Bits shall be converted into complex constellation points by using QPSK modulation.
 The constellation points shall then be spread using the sequence PN127.
-The directional system information field is defined in the table below.
+The directional system information field is defined in Table 75.

 The directional System information channel with different beam pattern can be used for completing the base station TX antenna beam training.